js-template/metajob/README.md

 pnpm install
 pnpm dev
 ```
-This will launch the frontend, and the site will be accessible at http://localhost:3000.
+This will launch the front end, and the site will be accessible at http://localhost:3000.

 Step 5: Explore and Customize
 Once everything is up and running, you can begin exploring the code, customizing themes, and adding your own content through the Strapi admin panel at http://localhost:1337/admin.